This policy applies to:

 D. The University does not routinely monitor or access the content of Electronic Communications, but may do so under the following circumstances:

-in accordance with departmental policy, if routine monitoring is an essential part of the work environment; or
+- in accordance with departmental policy, if routine monitoring is an essential part of the work environment;

-if accessed by technical staff in their course of business.
+- if accessed by technical staff in their course of business; or

-E. In general, University technical staff will treat Electronic Communications as confidential.
+E. In general, University technical staff will not disclose the content of Electronic Communications.
 If technical staff observe potentially illegal content in Electronic Communications or files while working to resolve technical problems or violations of University policy, they are required to report it to appropriate authorities.

 Employees means persons employed by George Mason University, including student employees.